0xTechnician/FTX_TWAP/README.md

 # FTX_TWAP
-A python script to TWAP on your favorite shitcoins
+A python script to TWAP on your favorite shitcoins.
+If you're not familiar at all with coding and computers, I can only recommend you to use https://insilicoterminal.com/ to TWAP during your browser session.

 ## How to use